imadhsissou/imadhsissou.github.io/_posts/2016-05-19-mcsc16-writeup.md

 Platform is windows NT prior to Windows 2000
 ```

-We got some interesting output, the operating system seems to be an old windows version, also the crash dump is for the `lsass` process.
+We got some interesting output, the operating system seems to be an old windows version, also the crash dump is for the <code>lsass</code> process.

 ```sh
 c:/windows/system32/lsass.exe